 Dividing Military Benefits in Your Texas Divorce

 Assuming that a Texas court has jurisdiction over your divorce, it possesses the authority to divide only your disposable retirement pay, not the entirety of your retirement pay.
-Here, “disposable” refers to the monthly retirement pay you receive, excluding certain amounts that are owed to the government for previous overpayments, compensation for a service-related disability, or deductions resulting from an election to provide an annuity to a spouse or former spouse.
+“Disposable” refers to your monthly retirement pay, excluding amounts owed to the government for previous overpayments, compensation for a service-related disability, or deductions from an election to provide an annuity to a spouse or former spouse.

 Howell v.
 Howell: Military Disability Pay Division